Andy J. Davies: Damajive Studios

 After a short career with Soho Roses in the late 80s, Davies opened Damajive Studios in Hitchin, Hertfordshire in 1991.

 During this time, he recorded for numerous local bands, notably SMASH's Spring 1994 mini album, including the double A side "Lady, Love Your Cunt"/"Shame", King Rizla's seminal 1994 album Time For A New Day and the Guns n' Wankers LP For Dancing And Listening, released on Fat Wreck Chords.
 In 1995, due to SMASH's notoriety as an independent band, Shame appeared on the EMI compilation Unlaced.
 The studio remained open until 1996.
 While doing live sound at a local venue, he continued to record bands in his private analogue studio.
 He also produced Gilla Bruja's first two albums Tooth and Nail (2002) and Six Fingered Jesus (2003).
-He played bass at a number of shows with the band following the release of 6 Finger Jesus.
+He played bass at a number of shows with the band following the release of 6 Fingered Jesus.
 During this time, he also formed a post-punk hardcore band called Bad Head, singing and playing guitar.

 Earthworks Studios

 In 2002, he was asked to become co-owner of the long-established London studio Earthworks.
 While there, Davies produced several notable and critically acclaimed records including The Freaks Union's 3rd Album Songs From Despair, Deadline's 4th album Take A Good Look (2006) and the studio tracks for their 5th album 'We're Taking Over', and The Mercury League's album La Libertad No Es Un Show.
 In 2006, Davies recorded UK black metal band Niroth's self titled album.

 Also in 2006, he recorded vocals for the Paul Di'Anno album The Beast Live.

-In 2007, Davies produced death metal band Corpsing second album 'The Stench of Humanity mixed and mastered in his private studio The Shed, which is where his analogue equipment was stored during his time at Earthworks.
+In 2007, Davies produced death metal band Corpsing's second album 'The Stench of Humanity mixed and mastered in his private studio The Shed, which is where his analogue equipment was stored during his time at Earthworks.
 In 2008, the same system was used to produce Polish death metal band Diachronia's Chaos Eternal LP, as well as work on CJ & The Satellites' album Thirteen, The Metatrons' Patterns of Chaos album, and James and Alex Bay's Roadrunner's independently released self titled album among others.

 In 2009, Davies produced Aghast!'s well-reviewed first EP Afterlife Crisis (which also appeared on a metal hammer CD).
 In 2009, Bad Head independently released a self-titled album.
 They subsequently played at the BBC Rhythms of The World festival in 2010.
 Davies parted company with Earthworks in 2011.